Attention management: Background

 The scarcity of attention is the underlying assumption for attention management; the researcher Herbert A. Simon pointed out that when there is a vast availability of information, attention becomes the more scarce resource as human beings cannot digest all the information.

 Fundamentally, attention is limited by the processing power of the brain.
 Applying information theory, estimates from Hungarian-American psychologist Mihaly Csikszentmihalyi and engineer Robert Lucky expect the processing capacity of the human conscious mind to be around 120 bits per second; listening to a person speak requires about 60 bits per second of processing; this implies you can barely comprehend two people speaking at the same time.
 According to German physiologist Manfred Zimmermann, the human sensory system can pick up information at a much higher rate: he estimates a channel capacity of 10 million bits/s for the eyes alone, 1 million bits/s for the skin, and 100,000 bits/s for the aural channel while conscious perception can cover only a small fraction of this.
 Consequently, the brain needs to employ mental filters to determine the most important information needing to be processed.
 Most of these filtering processes happen automatically and beyond conscious awareness.
 Limitations of attention capacities are revealed in many contexts, for example when speaking on a telephone while driving.
 The resulting high-frequency switching between processing of visual and auditory input is proven to constrict recognition of important information; driver's reactions to cars braking in front of them are affected, so is recollection of roadside billboards.

 Attention is also limited by the resources available to the neurons in the brain that enable humans to maintain focus as all processed information contributes to mental fatigue.
 Estimates suggest that the daily information input of an American in 2011 was five times as high as that in 1986.
 Therefore, according to Maura Thomas, attention management is the most important skill for the 21st century.
 With digital revolution and the advent of internet and communication devices, time management is no longer enough to guarantee a good quality of work.
 Allocating time to perform one activity does not mean that it will receive attention if constant interruptions and distractions come across.
 Therefore, people should stop worrying about time management and focus on attention management.

 Beside the implications on work and productivity, attention management can also be applied with regard to other areas such as happiness.
 British behavioral scientist Paul Dolan identifies the allocation of attention as a key component in improving personal well-being.
-Life events only affect the individual to the extend he or she is attending to it; illnesses are perceived as worse if they are more salient and repeatedly expose a person to new negative stimuli.
+Life events only affect the individual to the extent he or she is attending to it; illnesses are perceived as worse if they are more salient and repeatedly expose a person to new negative stimuli.
 Consequently, managing attention and focusing on things that make the individual happy is one of Dolan's approaches towards greater happiness.

-Attention Problems
+Attention problems

 Supporting the management of attention the objective is to bring a certain number of solutions to attention problems.
 A selection of these problems are: